Joshuague/GlobalProteinRepresentations/README.md

 ### Results and Comparison to State-of-the-Art Fine-Tuning Method: LoRA

 In my work, I compared my results against the state-of-the-art fine-tuning method, LoRA.
-The simulation data used for the boxplots can be found in Table 6 of the supplementary material from the 2024 paper titled **"Fine-tuning Protein Language Models Boosts Predictions Across Diverse Tasks"** by Robert Schmirler, Michael Heinzinger, and Burkhard Rost.
+The numeric values used to simulate the data for the boxplots can be found in Table 6 of the supplementary material from the 2024 paper titled **"Fine-tuning Protein Language Models Boosts Predictions Across Diverse Tasks"** by Robert Schmirler, Michael Heinzinger, and Burkhard Rost.

 It is important to note that the results for localization cannot be directly compared.
 This is because I used the DeepLoc 2.0 dataset, while the referenced paper employed the original DeepLoc dataset for training.
 The test set is the same setHard dataset for both.